arfc/rollo/docs/source/install.rst

 ROLLO Installation with PyPI
 ----------------------------
 The Python Package Index (PyPI) is a repository of software for the Python programming language.
-Pip installing ROLLO is the most straightforward way to install it.
+Pip is the most straightforward way to install ROLLO. it.

 .. code-block:: sh